 Sebastian has experience appearing before both the Court of Queen’s Bench of Alberta and the Provincial Court of Alberta.
-Sebastian helps his clients find practical solutions that best work for them, without unnecessary time or cost.
-Whether it be through negotiation or through the Court process, Sebastian is there to provide the tools clients need to achieve their goals.
+Sebastian helps his clients find practical solutions that best work for them, without expending unnecessary time or cost.
+Whether it be through negotiation or through the Court process, Sebastian is there to provide the tools his clients need to achieve their goals.

 Sebastian is also actively involved in the community.
 He acts as a pro bono lawyer at Lethbridge Legal Guidance, he has acted as a board member for Lethbridge Family Centre, he is a member of the Lethbridge Bar Association, and he has been a guest lecturer at the University of Lethbridge on the topic of Collective Bargaining.

 Sebastian attended the University of Lethbridge (B.A. with Great Distinction) and the University of New Brunswick (J.D.).

 Sharon practices in the areas of real estate, agricultural law, estate planning and administration, matrimonial law, employment law, corporate/commercial and financing transactions.
 Sharon also advises on public-sector matters, including privacy law, workplace investigations, and regulatory compliance.